Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 ●Comments on how the walk mode function works

-This is the only choice outside of BC areas where there is no need to hike up.
+This is the only choice for areas other than backcountry areas where hiking uphill is not necessary.
 It is suitable for all conditions.

 ●Review:

-It's very sturdy and has excellent power transmission.
-The weight isn't a problem when skiing on the slopes.
+It's incredibly sturdy, and the power transfer is superb.
+The weight isn't noticeable when skiing on the slopes.

 Telemark ski gear reviews